 Dr. Edwards holds a Ph.D. in Educational Research and Policy Analysis with a specialization in Higher Education Administration from North Carolina State University (NCSU).
 Her dissertation explored the counternarratives of high-achieving Black male engineering majors, and earned the NCSU 2018 Higher Education Dissertation of the Year Award, and an honorable mention from the American Association of Blacks in Higher Education 2019 Dissertation of the Year Award selection committee.

 Prior to joining the Friday Institute in 2018, Dr. Edwards served as a Research Specialist at the North Carolina Department of Commerce, a Research Assistant in the Office of Assessment at NCSU, and a Program Coordinator in the Minority Engineering Programs Office at NCSU.

-Dr. Edwards teaches doctoral-level qualitative methods courses in the NCSU College of Education, and serves on student qualifying/negotiated exam and dissertation committees.
+Dr. Edwards teaches doctoral-level qualitative methods courses and foundations of higher education opportunity, equity, and justice research in the NCSU College of Education, and serves on student qualifying/negotiated exam and dissertation committees.

 Ph.D.
 Educational Research and Policy Analysis NC State University 2018

 B.S.P.H.
 Health Policy and Management UNC Chapel Hill 2012